 Yvette Leung, MD, FRCPC

-Practicing gastroenterologist in IBD; physician lead for the Vancouver Pregnancy and IBD Clinic; Adjunct Clinical Professor of Medicine at The University of Calgary Department of Medicine
+Practicing gastroenterologist in IBD; physician lead for the Vancouver Pregnancy and IBD Clinic; Associate Clinical Professor, University of British Columbia, Department of Medicine, Division of Gastroenterology

 Non-profit fundraising volunteer, formerly with BC Children’s Hospital and the MS Society